code4it-dev/c4it-hugo/content/article/2023/098-azure-app-configuration-dotnet-api/index.md

 ## Wrapping up

-In this article, we've learned a smart way to handle configurations using Azure App Configurations.
+In this article, we've learned a smart way to handle configurations using Azure App Configuration.

 This product can be used for free, but, of course, with limitations.